From old-school calipers to space-age vessels, find out which method for measuring body fat is the most accurate

 4 of 7All photos

-This expensive space-age looking machine is often the first choice of professional athletes and sports teams.
+This expensive space-age looking machine is often the first choice of professional athletes and sports teams as a body fat analyzer.
 It works by measuring the volume of air you displace inside the pod, and then runs it through a complicated mathematical equation to measure your fat, lean muscle mass, and resting metabolic rate, among other things.

 To use the Bod Pod, you need to wear a tight swimsuit and tuck your hair into a swim cap, as any air trapped in your clothing or hair could alter your results.
 After weighing yourself, you sit inside the machine (and breath) for several minutes.
 It's not uncomfortable, though a little claustrophobic.

-While the Bod Pod is much more accurate than all previously mentioned methods, it still uses an equation based on group-selected estimates.
+While the Bod Pod is much more accurate than all previously mentioned body fat percentage scale methods, it still uses an equation based on group-selected estimates.
 What's more, "lean, young females" is the group for which it's most likely to be off.
 Other downsides are that you have to go to a special facility (check your local university) and it can be a lengthy process.

 5 of 7All photos